Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains: Abstract

 \section{Abstract}

-Learning from videos is an emerging research area that enables robots to acquire skills from human demonstrations, such as procedural videos.
-To do this, video-language models must be able to obtain structured understandings, such as the temporal segmentation of a demonstration into sequences of actions and skills, and to generalize the understandings to novel domains.
-In pursuit of this goal, we introduce Spacewalk-18, a benchmark containing two tasks: (1) step recognition and (2) intra-video retrieval over a dataset of temporally segmented and labeled tasks in International Space Station spacewalk recordings.
-In tandem, the two tasks quantify a model's ability to make use of: (1) out-of-domain visual information; (2) a high temporal context window; and (3) multimodal (text + video) domains.
-This departs from existing benchmarks for procedural video understanding, which typically deal with short context lengths and can be solved with a single modality.
-Spacewalk-18, with its inherent multimodal and long-form complexity, exposes the high difficulty of task recognition and segmentation.
-We find that state-of-the-art methods perform poorly on our benchmark, demonstrating that the goal of generalizable procedural video understanding models is far out and underscoring the need to develop new approaches to these tasks.
-Data, model, and code will be publicly released.
+Learning from (procedural) videos has increasingly served as a pathway for embodied agents to acquire skills from human demonstrations.
+To do this, video understanding models must be able to obtain structured understandings, such as the temporal segmentation of a demonstration into sequences of actions and skills, and to generalize the understandings to novel environments, tasks, and problem domains.
+In pursuit of this goal, we introduce Spacewalk-18, a benchmark containing two tasks: (1) step recognition and (2) video question answering, over a dataset of temporally segmented and labeled tasks in International Space Station spacewalk recordings.
+In tandem, the two tasks quantify a model's ability to: (1) generalize to novel domains; (2) utilize long temporal context and multimodal (\eg visual and speech) information.
+Our extensive experimental analysis highlights the challenges of Spacewalk-18, but also suggests best practices for domain generalization and long-form understanding.
+Notably, we discover a promising adaptation via summarization technique that leads to significant performance improvement without model fine-tuning.
+The Spacewalk-18 benchmark is released at \url{https://brown-palm.github.io/Spacewalk-18}.